blakadder/blog/_posts/2020-06-13-frankenstein-saturday-2.md

 ![72 hours later](/assets/images/blinds/72_hours_later.jpg)

-After a cooldown period of a few days I went back in with renewed vigor and a functioning brain.
+After a cool down period of a few days I went back in with renewed vigor and a functioning brain.
 I had a plan:
 - fix everything I busted up
 - return the motor to the tube without breaking everything again